Who is Karen Chen?

 Figure skating beginnings

 Chen started skating at age 4, but by age 6, she says she knew she loved the sport.
-Her younger brother Jeffrey soon followed her onto the ice as an ice dancer.
+She doesn't have any relation to Nathan Chen, but her younger brother Jeffrey soon followed her onto the ice as an ice dancer.

 Major competitions/ medals